-- Electives or Alternative Options.
+- Additional Electives or Alternative Options.
 Students may petition to have other courses and/or academic projects fulfill their 3rd core course.
-Courses and projects that meet this requirement are designed to focus on an aspect of organizational studies that is particularly appropriate to the student's vocational aspirations and/or major as well as the integrity of the OS certification program.
-Students may petition (including rationale, syllabus, etc.) for one of the following options:
+Courses and projects that meet this option must be designed to focus on an aspect of organizational studies that is particularly appropriate to the student's vocational aspirations and/or major as well as the integrity of the OS certification program.
+Students may petition (including rationale, syllabus, etc.) for one of the following options to count:

-- A senior research/honors project in the major that integrates the program into a new research project (or)
+- A senior research project in the major that integrates aspects of organizational studies into a new research project (or)

 - An elective course (e.g., off-campus study or a special topics course) approved by the director.

 Additional Points of Interest